There comes a time in your life when you meet a bloke and you're convinced he's lost his marbles.

 The reptiles have their own bank account and the money made from the reptiles goes back to the reptiles.Now the reptile facility is complete, Roy has used the reptile money to purchase two properties to help save the native animals in the Berringa Area, along the edge of Moonlight Creek.
 Adjacent to the reserve Roy is trying to clean out the introduced weeds and remove the rocks from the old mine site to spread around the property as habitats for the animals.
 More recently Roy and his family have purchased a third property in the area which has facilities to camp out, this will allow increased time spent there working on making it wildlife friendly.
 Along with the purchase of the property was the purchase of a tractor which will make light work of removing weeds and rock, alot easier than a wheelbarrow and shovel!
 Read more on block news.

-Pails for scales retail store has now closed after 12 great years.
-But we now starting a new adventure with pails for scales conservation.
+Pails for scales retail store has now closed after 13 great years.
+But we now starting a new adventure with Pails For Scales Conservation.
+I wanted to try and help the wildlife while I was still fit enough to get around